 20. Labrador Retriever

-Next up on our list of unhealthiest dog breeds is the Labrador Retriever.
-While these dogs may seem invincible, that sense can get them into trouble, as they can suffer from a condition called Exercise-Induced Collapse.
+Next up on our list of the unhealthiest dog breeds is the Labrador Retriever.
+While these dogs may seem invincible, that idea can get them into trouble, as they can suffer from a condition called Exercise-Induced Collapse.
 It’s exactly what it sounds like, and it can be fatal, so it’s important to have your Lab screened before letting him run as much as he wants to.

 21. Saint Bernard